Follow TV Tropes

 Quality S: Effect: Increases item quality by 20%.

-• Visual Initiative Queue: A very simple version compared to Meruru and Rorona Plus.
+• Visual Initiative Queue: Totori was the first game to properly feature one of these in its battle system, although it's a very simple version compared to the improved one used in Meruru and Rorona Plus.

-• Warp Whistle: Totori eventually gains the ability to make a warp gate that will teleport her back to either alchemy shop.
+• Warp Whistle: Totori eventually gains the ability to make a Warp Gate that can teleport her back to either alchemy shop.

 Alternative Title(s): Atelier Totori